npicaut/EDA_shopping_trends/README.md

 # EDA_shopping_trends
-Data analysis for shopping trends using python and powerBI
+Exploratory Data Analysis of shopping trends.
+The dataset is from Kaggle.

+The purpose of this little project was to practice some basic data visualization using numpy, pandas and matplotlib.